 Technology Helps Us Plan Your Tooth Extraction

 Our dentists use advanced tools like digital X-rays, intraoral cameras, and cone beam computed tomography.
-With them, they get a good look at your mouth and identify any possible complications like impacted teeth before your procedure begins.
+With them, they get a good look at your mouth and can identify any possible complications like impacted teeth before your procedure begins.
 They can even share images from intraoral cameras with you to better explain your situation.

 Two Kinds of Sedation Can Soothe Your Nerves

 Every tooth extraction is different.
 Some are simple and will likely require no more than local anesthesia to keep you comfortable.
 However, if multiple teeth are being removed or if we’ve found potential complications like impacted wisdom teeth, you may also want to use dental sedation.
 Unlike many general dentists, we offer three kinds:

 - Inhaled sedation, or laughing gas, which provides a lightly euphoric feeling

 - Oral sedation for a less conscious state